 Salsa for serving – highly recommend this as a garnishment

 - Preheat oven to 350 degrees F.

-- Coat a 3-quart baking dish (or a lasagna baking dish) with nonstick cooking spray (or butter).
+- Spray a 9×13 inch baking dish with nonstick cooking spray (or butter).

 - In a skillet with a few tablespoons of olive oil cook potatoes for 5-7 minutes – I like mine to be a little crispy when I put them in the casserole.

 - Arrange potatoes evenly in the bottom of the dish.